Apple's China dilemma: market share or cachet?

 By Lee Chyen Yee

-HONG KONG Apple Inc's (AAPL.O) third straight disappointing quarter signals an urgent need for the global technology leader to drum up new revenue - and China may provide the answer.
+HONG KONG, Jan 25 Apple Inc's third straight disappointing quarter signals an urgent need for the global technology leader to drum up new revenue - and China may provide the answer.

 Now more than ever, analysts say, Apple needs to get it right in the world's most populous country, where it ranks only sixth in annual smartphone sales and Samsung Electronics remains the runaway leader.